 Yan-Qun Sun, MD is an orthopedic surgeon affiliated with Flushing Hospital Medical Center.

-Dr. Sun specializes in the diagnosis a surgical treatment of injuries and disorders involving the musculoskeletal system, such as hip replacements, arthroscopic surgery, sports injuries, degenerative diseases, infections, ankle and knee and congenital disorders.
+Dr. Sun specializes in the diagnosis and surgical treatment of injuries and disorders involving the musculoskeletal system, such as hip replacements, arthroscopic surgery, sports injuries, degenerative diseases, infections, ankle and knee and congenital disorders.

 As Dr. Sun described, “An ankle sprain occurs when you have stretched or torn the ligaments in your ankle.
 This is often caused by making too quick of a movement, which forces the joint out of its normal position.”